 - We know our local pre-schools and visit their settings as part of our ongoing liaison process. - We offer transition visits in which pre-school children have the opportunity to visit Laughton School in the run up to starting school.
 The pre-school children join us for a series of weekly afternoon sessions in order to familiarise them with our setting.
 It culminates in a 'shuffle up' session in July, where all pre-school children get the opportunity to get to meet all their new peer group and teaching staff.
-This helps facilitate a smooth transition for the children when they formally join Underwater Class in September. - Pre-school are invited by Early Years to special annual events. - Teachers visit children in our local pre-school settings.
+This helps facilitate a smooth transition for the children when they formally join Underwater Class in September. - Pre-school are invited by Early Years to special annual events such as during Arts Week, for Panto and our Nativity as well as Easter mayhem etc - Teachers visit children in our local pre-school settings.